jauchenbusko/empik_interview/README.md

 * mysql: [`mysql:latest`](https://hub.docker.com/_/mysql)

-Please review the tags of the used images and set them to the same as you're running in production.
+Please review the tags of the used images and set them to the same as you're running service.

 ### Reference Documentation
 For further reference, please consider the following sections: